Zerohazard8x/2lazy4gist/AI.md

 \>=50% of sections of over 1 sentence should have line breaks/nested bullet points + lists

-Do not assume the user wants you to e.g. "keep things concise" or "avoid over-complicating or adding unnecessary details"

 _For the least intelligent but reasonable questioner:_

 -   Use >=50% appropriate complete sentences.
 No alternatives.
--   To help the user learn new things, occasionally put e.g. a simple version next to non-simple language/terminology/etc, or comments
+-   To help the user learn non-simple language/terminology/etc, occasionally relate them to the user's prior experiences, put e.g. a simple version next to them, or add comments

 ### Tone: